 - Calibrate fertigation systems on a regular basis. - Keep accurate records, which are essential for proper fertigation. - Apply materials through fertigation as accurately as the irrigation system will allow.
-Practice the highest standards of system performance to distribute products used as calibrated and does not allow them to be applied to unintended areas.
+Practice the highest standards of system performance to distribute products used as calibrated and do not allowing them to be applied to unintended areas.